floriankraemer/floriankraemer.github.io/_posts/2015-02-26-Social-network-user-connections.markdown

 ![Graph Example Diagram](/assets/images/graph-example.png){: style="display: block; margin: auto;"}

-Well, this is a graph.
+This is a graph.
 It doesn't tell you how to build it in SQL, there are several ways to do it but this site has a good amount of different approaches.
-Attention: Consider that a relational DB is what it is: It's thought to store normalised data, not a graph structure.
-So it won't perform as good as a specialised graph database.
+Attention: Consider that a relational DB is what it is: It's thought to store normalized data, not a graph structure.
+So it won't perform as good as a specialized graph database.

 Also consider that you have to do more complex queries than just friends of friends, for example when you want to filter all locations around a given coordinate that you and your friends of friends like.
 A graph is the perfect solution here.